 There is no thrill quite like discovering a new city.
-There are new smells, the atmosphere is different.
+Everything is new.
 When you walk down the street, you don't know what will appear around the corner.
 A tiny square, perhaps, or a market full of fresh seafood.

-Many students who go on our Internship Programmes to London and Dublin have never travelled on their own before and some have never travelled at all.
+Many students who go on our Internship Programmes have never travelled on their own before and some have never travelled at all.
 We have published numerous city guides over the years, but did you know there is a secret system to discovering a new city?

 With all this said, don't forget to be spontaneous.
 There is nothing more boring than ticking things off a list like they are some sort of chore.
 If you pass a museum and it looks intriguing, by all means, go inside whether or not you have heard of it before!
 Perhaps you run out of time and don't have the energy to go all across town to see some famous landmark.
 Then don't do it.
 It might be the perfect opportunity to hang around a bar or café and think about all the new things you have seen and done.

-The best way to get your head around the geography of a new place is to walk or - if the city is bike friendly - cycle.
-Most cities, even big ones like London, shrink in size when you realise you can just walk across.
-If you take the underground everywhere, you have no sense of direction, while on foot, you will get a clear idea of how the neighbourhoods are connected.
-You will also get a sense of the buzz and atmosphere, which you will undoubtedly miss if you are cramped up in the corner of a hot carriage, counting the stations until it is your cue to get off.
+The best way to get your head around the geography of a new place is to walk or (if the city is bike-friendly) cycle.
+Most cities, even big ones like London, shrink in size when you realise you can just walk across them.
+If you take the underground everywhere, you have no sense of direction, while on-foot you will get a clear idea of how different neighbourhoods are connected.
+You will also get a sense of the buzz and atmosphere.
+Every city has it and you won't feel it if you are cramped up in the corner of a hot carriage, counting the stations until it is your cue to get off.

 Art and culture is the ticking pulse of every city.
-Without it, you are left with big buildings, traffic and commerce, but no vibrancy or life.
+Without it, you are left with big buildings, traffic and commerce, but no vibrancy, no life.
 If you are truly curious and want to delve below the surface of what you see, exhibitions, street art tours and music gigs are your way in.
 Or go to an independent cinema screening, see a play or visit an open mic comedy night.
-You might enjoy it, you might not, but it will be different and get your mind going.
+You might enjoy it, you might not, but it will be different and get your thoughts going.

 Our last advice is simply to be friendly and open.
 You are a visitor and speaking to locals is your best way of getting to know the city you are in.
 Why not strike up a conversation with the waiter or barman?
 You might learn something new.